swharden/md2html-php/README.md

 * Copy the `/src` folder to your webserver and it will begin working immediately
 * Add your own markdown files and request them with the `.md.html` extension
-* Modify the page template by editing files in `/templates`
+* Modify the page template by editing in `/md2html/template.php`